Chart Color Schemes

 Jindalee - Mount Ommaney's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

 Health data indicates relatively positive outcomes for Jindalee - Mount Ommaney residents.
-Prevalence of common health conditions is quite low across both younger and older age cohorts.
+The prevalence of common health conditions is quite low across both younger and older age cohorts.

 The rate of private health cover is very high at approximately 56% of the total population, which is around 4,454 people.
 This compares to 58.4% across Greater Brisbane.
-The most common medical conditions in the area are mental health issues and arthritis, impacting 7.5 and 7.1% of residents respectively.
-Approximately 71.1% of residents declare themselves as completely clear of medical ailments, compared to 71.2% across Greater Brisbane.
-The area has around 20.9% of residents aged 65 and over, which is approximately 1,660 people.
-Health outcomes among seniors are above average, broadly in line with the general population's health profile.
+The most common medical conditions in the area are mental health issues and arthritis, impacting 7.5% and 7.1% of residents respectively.
+Meanwhile, 71.1% of residents declare themselves completely clear of medical ailments, compared to 71.2% across Greater Brisbane.
+As of 2021, approximately 20.9% of residents are aged 65 and over, which totals around 1,660 people.
+Health outcomes among seniors in the area are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health